MsAPotter/Disney-Villain-API/README.md

-## Project Idea and Initial Planning
+## Project Summary

-Build a Disney Villain (animated) API.
-And the main feature will be the user can search by keyword and pull up a gif related to that keyword.
+Disney Villain API where each Villain has a list of properties to include: name, aliases, powers, accoutrements (i.e. magic staff), their feature song, a list of quotes, the movie they are in, their main sidekicks, and gifs (with associated keywords).

+The user can search:
+all Villains, Sidekicks, and Movies a single villain by name (and pull up their stats) a random quote from a specific Villain

 ## Technologies Used